Peninsula Township Parks

 Haserot Beach & Boat Launch (map opens in new tab)

 The only improved public beach access on the Old Mission Peninsula is located at Haserot Beach on Old Mission Harbor.
+View the Grand Traverse County Beach Monitoring Dashboard (website opens in new tab).
+The dashboard is updated every Thursday throughout the summer and show the results of weekly E. coli sample results.
 The township boat launch formerly located at Haserot Beach was destroyed in a winter storm and is no longer usable.
-A new township boat launch will be constructed at Kelley Park, hopefully in the spring or summer of 2020.
+A new township boat launch will be constructed at Kelley Park, hopefully in the spring or summer of 2023.

 Archie Roadside Park (map opens in new tab)